kubeflow/website/content/en/docs/components/multi-tenancy/getting-started.md

   alt="Select active profile "
   class="mt-3 mb-3 border border-info rounded">

-This guide illustrates the user isolation functionality using the Jupyter notebooks service which is the first service in the system to have full integration with the multi-user isolation functionality.
+This guide illustrates the user isolation functionality using the Kubeflow workbenches service which is the first service in the system to have full integration with the multi-user isolation functionality.

-After you select an active profile, the Notebooks Servers UI displays only the active notebook servers in the currently selected profile.
-All other notebook servers remain hidden from you.
-If you switch the active profile, the view switches the list of active notebooks appropriately.
-You can connect to any of the listed notebook servers and view and modify the existing Jupyter notebooks available in the server.
+After you select an active profile, the Workbenches Servers UI displays only the active workbench servers in the currently selected profile.
+All other workbench servers remain hidden from you.
+If you switch the active profile, the view switches the list of active workbenches appropriately.
+You can connect to any of the listed workbench servers and view and modify the existing Kubeflow workbenches available in the server.

-For example, the following image shows the list of notebook servers available in a user's primary profile:
+For example, the following image shows the list of workbench servers available in a user's primary profile:

 <img src="/docs/images/notebooks-in-profile.png"
-  alt="List of notebooks in active profile " class="mt-3 mb-3 border border-info rounded">
+  alt="List of workbenches in active profile " class="mt-3 mb-3 border border-info rounded">

-When an unauthorized user accesses the notebooks in this profile, they see an
+When an unauthorized user accesses the workbenches in this profile, they see an
 error:

 <img src="/docs/images/notebook-access-error.png"
-  alt="Error listing notebooks in inacessible profile" class="mt-3 mb-3 border border-info rounded">
+  alt="Error listing workbenches in inacessible profile" class="mt-3 mb-3 border border-info rounded">

-When you create Jupyter notebook servers from the Notebooks Servers UI, the notebook pods are created in your active profile.
-If you don't have modify access to the active profile, you can only browse currently active notebook servers and access the existing notebooks but cannot create new notebook servers in that profile.
-You can create notebook servers in your primary profile which you have view and modify access to.
+When you create workbench servers from the Workbenches Servers UI, the workbench pods are created in your active profile.
+If you don't have modify access to the active profile, you can only browse currently active workbench servers and access the existing workbenches but cannot create new workbench servers in that profile.
+You can create workbench servers in your primary profile which you have view and modify access to.

 ## Onboarding a new user